artiya4u/whispers/README.md

 3. Make sure build settings in `package.json` are to your liking.
 4. Run `yarn dist`.
 You'll find what you want in `/dist`.

-## Note to Code Snobs

-Yes, this program is built with jQuery.

-For now, I'm taking a pragmatic stance and focusing on features and growth.
-I may migrate to React at some point, when complexity demands it, but for now, it works just fine.

 ## License

 Whispers is [free software](https://www.gnu.org/philosophy/free-sw.html), licensed under Version 3 of the [GNU Affero General Public License](https://gnu.org/licenses/agpl.html).